reannpost/Portfolio/README.md

 # Reann Post
 ## Coding Portfolio
 Hi!
 Welcome to my professional coding portfolio.
-I have included some snippets of code that I've written which I feel demonstrate the breadth of my coding knowledge and abilities.
+I have included some pieces of code that I've written which I feel demonstrate the breadth of my coding knowledge and abilities.

 [Extracting information from a large dataframe](assignment_3_sample.md)